Dead Can Dance: Grim Fandango Remastered, PS4, Review

 When a borrower receives a Federal loan or a Pell grant, the information must be submitted to the National Student Loan Data System (NSLDS).
 Information in NSLDS is accessible to schools, lenders, and guarantors that are authorized users of the data system.
 Students are also able to log in and access all of their federal loan and Pell grant information.
 Students will need to have their federal PIN number in order to access their information.

 Additional information about financial aid, including your specific loan information, can be found by visiting the Department of Education Financial Awareness Counseling page along with the Federal Student Aid page.

 Private alternative education loans are offered by private lending institutions and are not subsidized by a government agency.
 Alternative education loans are not to be used as a substitution for Federal financial aid loans.
 They are intended to provide additional funding for your education after all Federal loans are sought.
-Find out more about these loans here.
-Alternative (private) education loans are offered by private lending institutions and are not subsidized by a government agency.
-Interest rates, processing fees, eligibility requirements, and repayment differ with each lender.
-There are strict credit requirements, and in most cases a co-signer is needed.

 The financial aid office uses an estimate of direct and indirect costs to determine for how much financial aid a student may be eligible.
 Direct costs include tuition, fees, some books and supplies and institutional housing.
 Indirect costs include estimates of other living expenses, transportation and personal expenses.
 Examples of the cost of attendance estimates used can be found here.